Show All Answers

 If you have an approved in-home business (home occupation), you are allowed one non-illuminated sign up to two (2) square feet in size which can be feestanding or wall-mounted.
 Permanent flagpoles are permitted.
 Building permits are required for freestanding signs, wall signs, and flagpoles.
 Temporary yard signs are also allowed and do not require a permit; you may have an unlimited number of small yard signs up to four (4) square feet.
 Please contact the Planning Division at 303-235-2846, if you have specific signage questions.

 The type and size of signage allowed on commercial properties varies by location and use.
 Section 26-709 of the City Code determines which types of signs are permitted based on the use of the property.
 Section 26-710 determines the standards for permanent signs.
 All permanent signs require building permits.
+Painted signs and window signs that are proposed separately from a larger sign package require a zoning permit.
 Please contact the Planning Division at 303-235-2846 if you have questions about a specific location or sign type.

 The planning process involves gathering data, visioning, identifying community issues and goals, examining future trends, developing possible future scenarios, selecting a preferred scenario, and creating an action plan for implementation.
 Long range planning depends on public input and strives to build consensus around a future vision.